masterw1/dombois-protocol/README.md

 * **Zebrafish (1D):** Lateral line neuromasts appear at normalized body lengths of 0.20, 0.38, 0.57, 0.75, and 0.92.
 Our simulation of a 5.4 Hz standing wave generates nodes at exactly these coordinates with >99.8% correlation.
 * **Drosophila (2D):** Wing veins L2-L5 align perfectly with the nodal lines (dark zones) of a fixed-hinge membrane vibrating in a polar coordinate system.
-* **C. elegans (3D):** Modeled as a cylindrical resonance chamber (Mode n=4).
-The vibration forces matter into four distinct muscle lobes, leaving nodal gaps at 0°, 90°, 180°, and 270°—precisely where the nerve cords are located.

 ---